alphagov/re-build-systems-test/examples/complete_deployment_of_dns_and_jenkins/README.md

 # Example configuration

-This working example that demonstrates how you can use our modules to deploy jenkins using terraform.
-By working through the example it will result in you having a working deployment of jenkins using our terraform modules.
+This working example that demonstrates how you can use our modules to deploy Jenkins using Terraform.
+By working through the example it will result in you having a working deployment of Jenkins using our Terraform modules.

 To work through this example you will need to clone this repo.